carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Open your Rainbow wallet, and select “Copy” to copy the wallet address.
+<li>Open your Rainbow wallet, and select "Copy" to copy the wallet address.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Withdrawing to wallet - 6.png"}
 ::